azazdeaz/LazyJsonUndoRedo/README.md

  o.a = 7; //will be undoable
  o.c = 8; //won't be undoable, because 'c' is not on the whitelist

+ ljur.getWhitelist(o); //['a', 'b']
  ljur.removeWhiteList(o);//whitelists are removable

 Use blacklists
-//works the same as whitelists
+ //works the same as whitelists ljur.setBlacklist(object, blacklistedKeys);
+ ljur.removeBlacklist(object);

+Use global black- and whitelist
+ //you can use this two list for all of the objects added to ljur ljur.addToGlobalWhitelist('a', 'b', 'x', 'd', 'e');
+ ljur.removeFromGlobalBlacklist('e', 'x', 'y');